morten-pedersen/Group-Assignment/README.md

 Where Group-Assignment is the directory that the python source files are located.

-To test, just run testing.py
+To test, just run main.py and use the commands.

-We know that the way we calculate the probability currently is incorrect.
-Any advice is welcomed.